Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we have presented Global PIQA, a physical commonsense reasoning benchmark covering 116 language varieties.
-Unlike previous benchmarks, Global PIQA is a participatory benchmark, constructed by hand by 335 researchers across 65 countries.
-This enables the construction of a culturally-specific non-parallel split, where 59\% of examples reference local foods, clothing, customs, traditions, or other culturally-specific elements.
-We find that proprietary LLMs perform well overall on Global PIQA, but there are still significant disparities for some languages and regions.
-Open weight models generally have lower accuracies than proprietary models, but Global PIQA allows researchers to clearly quantify the gap between open and proprietary models in multilingual settings.
-Notably, Global PIQA measures culturally-specific everyday knowledge, demonstrating that in many languages, areas for improvement can be as simple as everyday reasoning.
+In this paper, we have presented Global PIQA, a commonsense reasoning benchmark covering 141 language varieties.
+Unlike previous benchmarks, Global PIQA is a participatory benchmark, constructed by hand by over 350 researchers across over 65 countries.
+This enables the construction of a culturally-specific non-parallel split, where over 50\% of examples reference local foods, clothing, customs, traditions, or other culturally-specific elements.
+For direct comparisons between languages, we also construct a parallel split of more ``culturally agnostic'' commonsense reasoning questions translated into over 100 languages.
+We find that proprietary LLMs perform well overall on Global PIQA, but there are still significant disparities between some languages and regions.
+Open-weight models generally have lower accuracies than proprietary models, and Global PIQA allows researchers to clearly quantify the gap between open and proprietary models in multilingual settings.
+Notably, Global PIQA measures commonsense knowledge, demonstrating that in many languages, areas for improvement can be as simple as everyday reasoning.
 This contrasts with complex logical reasoning and expert knowledge, which have been the focus of many recent LLM benchmarks.

 \paragraph{Limitations.} Of course, Global PIQA has several limitations.
 First, the sample size per language is only 100 examples; in the future, we hope that our participatory approach to benchmark construction will facilitate the construction of larger datasets.
 Second, we note that while Global PIQA contains culturally-specific examples, these examples are snapshots specific to our authors and researchers, not necessarily representative of entire cultures.
 Cultural stereotypes may be present in the dataset, although all examples are constructed by native speakers of the languages.
-Finally, we emphasize that more languages is not necessarily better when constructing multilingual benchmarks; researchers should work with communities themselves to determine if and how they want their languages included.
+For language coverage, we emphasize that while we have aimed to include as many languages as possible in Global PIQA, more languages is not necessarily better when constructing multilingual benchmarks; researchers should work with communities themselves to determine if and how they want their languages included.
 In Global PIQA, we have sought to work together with native speakers as authors, giving authors flexibility and ownership over how they construct their datasets.